Open-Set Object Detection Using Classification-free Object Proposal and Instance-level Contrastive Learning: Experiments

 \subsection{Results on OpenDet Benchmark}

 OpenDet benchmark \cite{han2022opendet} is constructed based on PASCAL VOC \cite{everingham2010pascal} and MS COCO \cite{lin2014microsoft}.
 The VOC07 train and VOC12 trainval splits are taken for close-set training and 20 VOC classes are regarded as known categories.
 To create open-set conditions, 60 non-VOC classes in COCO are set to be unknown and two settings are defined: \textbf{VOC-COCO-\{\textbf{T$_1$,T$_2$}\}}.
 Open-set classes are gradually increased in setting \textbf{T$_1$} and Wilderness Ratio (WR) \cite{dhamija2020overlooked} is gradually increased in setting \textbf{T$_2$}.
 Meanwhile, the VOC test2007 split is used to evaluate the close-set detection performance.
 The quantitative results on OpenDet benchmark are shown in Tab. \ref{table:opendet_t_1} and Tab. \ref{table:opendet_t_2}.
-Note that mAP$_\mathcal{K}$ is calculated using VOC 2012 method.
+Note that mAP$_\mathcal{K}$ is calculated using VOC 2012 method and the threshold used to identify known and unknown objects $T_u=0.23$.
 The proposed Openset RCNN outperforms other methods with a healthy margin on VOC-COCO-T1 and achieves comparable results on VOC-COCO-T2 with OpenDet.
 Some qualitative results are illustrated in Fig. \ref{fig:fig4}(a).
-More discussions about the results are in Appendix-B.
+More discussions about the results are in Appendix-B \cite{ours2022arxiv}.